tgrtgak/mmio2-2/README.md

 ## License

-RARS is licensed under the AGPL 3.0, with select code under other licenses as noted.
+RAWRS is licensed under the AGPL 3.0, with select code under other licenses as noted.
 Refer to the [LICENSE.txt](LICENSE.txt) file in the root of the repository for specific details.